The Secretariat is managed by the Minister of Higher Education and Training and is accountable to the Council.

-- Managing the multi-sectorial response to human resource development matters
+- Managing the multi-sectoral response to human resource development matters;

-- Managing allocated funds designated to the Secretariat in order to fulfill its functions in terms of the multi-sectorial HRD implementation plan
+- Managing allocated funds designated to fulfillment of its functions in terms of the multi-sectoral HRD implementation plan;

-- Attending all meetings of the Council as well as of the TWG in a non-voting capacity and serving as secretary of these meetings
+- Attending all meetings of the Council as well as of the EXCO in a non-voting capacity and serving as secretary of these meetings;

-- Informing government, civil society members, organised business, organised labour, professional bodies and other stakeholders of their appointment to the various committees in writing
+- Informing government, civil society members, organised business, organised labour, professional bodies and other stakeholders of their appointment to the various committees in writing; and

-- Ensuring that a major review, based on systematic evaluation studies and impact assessments, is undertaken every five years
+- Ensuring that a major review, based on systematic evaluation studies and impact assessments of the implementation of the HRD Strategy is undertaken every five years.

 The Secretariat is the driving force behind the Human Resources Development Council of South Africa.
-The Secretariat oversees all day-to-day activities, goals and priorities as well as overseeing the Technical Task Teams and ensuring that the HRDC’s eight commitments are met.
-The Secretariat Structure is comprised of the Head of Secretariat, Director, 4 Programme Managers, and related Assistant Directors namely:
+The Secretariat oversees all day-to-day activities, goals and priorities as well as overseeing the Standing Committees and ensuring that the HRDSA’s five strategic objectives are met.
+The Secretariat Structure is comprised of the Head of Secretariat, Director, 3 Programme Managers, and related Assistant Directors namely:

 The main function of the research Unit in the Secretariat is to coordinate, identify, participate and conduct research on human resource development in South Africa.
 The main task of the HRD Council is to identify critical skills shortages in the South African economy and to address these through education, skills training and further required interventions where necessary.

-The Communications Unit of the HRDC is to build advocacy for the councils cause as well as manage all marketing and communications such as press releases and public statements.
+The Communications Unit of the HRDC builds advocacy for the councils and manages all marketing and communications such as press releases and public statements.
 All public relations related to human resource development in South Africa is coordinated via this unit.

 The Monitoring and Evaluation Unit ensures that the purpose of the HRD Council is implemented through stringent monitoring and progress reporting.
 All evaluations and reviews are undertaken through this unit.